-The good news, and it's just barely good: Private employers added 83,000 jobs in June, and the unemployment rate fell to 9.5 percent, the lowest level in nearly a year.
+The good news, and it's just barely good: Private employers added 83,000 jobs in June, and the unemployment rate fell to 9.5 percent, the lowest level in almost a year.

-The bad news: Overall, propelled by a wave of U.S. Census worker layoffs, about 125,000 jobs were lost, the most since October.
+The bad news: Overall, propelled by a wave of U.S. Census worker layoffs, about 125,000 were lost, the most since last October.

-The data make it clear that the economic recovery has far to go because 7.9 million fewer people work for private employers than when the recession began, according to the Labor Department report issued Friday.
+The data make it clear that the economic recovery has far to go because 7.9 million fewer people work for private employees than when the recession began, according to the Labor Department report.

 The unemployment rate fell because 652,000 people abandoned their job hunts, so they were no longer counted.

-"Although today's tepid jobs report meshes with our expectations that the economy will slow in the second half of this year, the bumpy transition from government stimulus-driven to private-sector-driven economic growth has us increasingly nervous about the durability of the recovery," said Ryan Sweet, an economist with Moody's Economy.com in West Chester.
+"Although today's tepid jobs report meshes with our expectations that the economy will slow in the second half of this year, the bumpy transition from government stimulus-driven to private sector-driven economic growth has us increasingly nervous about the durability of the recovery," said Ryan Sweet, an economist Moody's Economy.com in West Chester.